siphomateke/quantum-router/README.md

 ![Screenshot of MTN router interface](img/mtn_router.png?raw=true)

-This extension aims to fix that by offering a sleeker more modern alternative UI to the router;
+This extension aims to fix that by offering a sleeker and more modern alternative UI to the router;

 ![Screenshot of QuantumRouter interface](img/quantum_router.png?raw=true)